LayorX/threads-dlp/README.en.md

 ## 🔑 YouTube API Setup (for Auto-Upload Feature)

+> **Important Note:**
+> If your Google Cloud project's OAuth consent screen is in "Testing" status, the generated `request.token` will only be valid for **7 days**.
+To obtain a long-term valid token, you must "**Publish**" your application to production status in the Google Cloud Console.
+After publishing, you will need to regenerate `request.token` once.

-To use the automatic YouTube upload feature (`--upload`), you must first complete the Google API authorization setup.
+To use the automatic YouTube upload feature (`--upload`), you must first complete the Google API authorization setup, following the official guide for `youtubeuploader`.
 This process involves two main steps: obtaining `client_secrets.json` and generating `request.token`.

 ### Step 1: Obtain `client_secrets.json`